bernardosulzbach/dungeon/README.md

 Code Style
 ----------
+* Four spaces instead of tabs.
-* 140 characters per line.
+* 120 characters per line.
 * Final variables and enumeration constants should be UPPERCASE.

 Contributors